A Community Mentor (CM) is a student who works with freshmen

 HRM (Majors: Hotel Restaurant Management, International Hospitality Management)

 OUTDOOR RECREATION (Majors: Parks & Recreation Management, any major)

 PHYSICS & ASTRONOMY (Majors: Physics & Astronomy, Physics & Mathematics, Physics, Astronomy, Engineering Physics, Physical Science)

-PRE-LAW (Majors: Philosophy Politics & Law, Philosophy, Politics, International Affairs, History, Political Science, Business, Communication, Economics, Criminal Justice, Applicants pursuing law school preferred))
+PRE-LAW (Majors: Philosophy Politics and Law (PPL), Philosophy, Politics, International Affairs, Economics, History, Criminal Justice, Communications, Business (generally), Political Science.
+Applicants pursuing law school preferred.